echosit/echosit/README.md

 ***A little about me...***

-- 🌱  I'm learning ... how to test my projects using Jest!
+- 🌱  I'm learning ... how to test my projects using Jest and Enzyme!
 - 🛠️  I’m coding ... a Pomodoro Timer🍅  with ReactJS using hooks
 - 🚩  My goal is to ... code or learn a new technology everyday
 - 🔍  See my ...
 [LinkedIn](https://www.linkedin.com/in/echosit) and [Portfolio](https://echosit.github.io)